songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 {{% alert title="Note" color="info" %}}
 By default, Secrets are not encrypted!

-However, [Kubernetes (1.13 and later)](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) offers the capability to encrypt data in etcd.
+However, [Kubernetes (1.13 and later)](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) offers the capability to encrypt data in `etcd`.

-Another option would be the use of a secrets management solution like [Vault by HashiCorp](https://www.vaultproject.io/) in conntection with the [External Secrets Operator](https://external-secrets.io/).
+Another option would be the use of a secrets management solution like [Vault by HashiCorp](https://www.vaultproject.io/) in connection with the [External Secrets Operator](https://external-secrets.io/).

 {{% /alert %}}